 Disrespectful relationships: what are they?

-A disrespectful relationship is one in which people don’t feel valued.
+A disrespectful relationship is one in which people don’t feel valued and equal.
 It might be a relationship where one person is treated unfairly or even experiences abuse.

 Your child might not realise a relationship is disrespectful to start with, or they might misinterpret signs.
 For example, your child might see jealousy or constant text messaging as a sign of love, rather than as a warning sign of abuse.

 Disrespectful behaviour can also start small and grow into abuse over time.
 For example, your child’s partner might check on where they are, who they’re with and what they’re doing.
 Your child might misinterpret this as romantic.
 But this kind of behaviour can become controlling and isolate your child from friends and family as the relationship progresses.

 - try to control the other person – for example, by stopping the other person from seeing family and friends, or controlling where the person goes and who the person sees

 - blame and humiliate the other person – for example, by saying things like ‘If you hadn’t said that, I wouldn’t be angry’ or ‘This is all your fault!
 I can’t believe I put up with you!’